w5team/NAC/README.md

 **N**etwork **A**pi for client and server **C**onnection

+---

-> For the time being, the language used in documentation is predominantly in Brazilian Portuguese.
-If there is interest (request) the translation will be initiated, based on contribution of type Creative Communs.
+*For the time being, the language used in documentation is predominantly in Brazilian Portuguese.
+If there is interest (request) the translation will be initiated, based on contribution of type Creative Communs.*

+---